 If there is every anything we can do (or that you feel we need to know), please don't hesitate to get in touch.

 As nearly all of you will be aware, Year 6 is especially important to both children and their primary school.
 The end of Year 6 National Curriculum tests are used to measure the progress of your child (and their year group) over their time in our school.
 The tests will take place early in May.
 A more detailed timetable will be relayed to you once it has been made available.

 Please avoid booking any holidays during (or in the run up to) May.
 Furthermore, your child's regular attendance, including arriving at school on time, throughout the school year will play a significant part in allowing us to help them achieve their full potential.

 They are vital to us in that they are an opportunity to show the excellent progress they have made to those outside of our school community in addition to giving the children's new schools an insight into a suitable starting point for them in Year 7.

 We will be practicing for these tests throughout the year alongside our regular curriculum.
 If you have any questions, however trivial they might seem, please speak to me about them after school.

-We ask all children in Year 6 to read for at least 15 minutes per day.
-Two or three times per week this may partly involve reading something short linked to the next day's work in class.
+We ask all children in Year 6 to read for at least 15 minutes per day and quiz regularly using Accelerated Reader.
 While I recognise that families are sometimes busy on a night time, establishing a short daily routine of homework (rather than a block of time at the weekend) will make the transition to Year 7 a lot easier.

 To support each child's fluency (how efficiently and effectively they can use specific skills) in Maths and English, Year 6 children have access to an online practice system called IXL.
 We use this regularly in school and it is fantastically simple.
 In any skill, it starts with easier questions and makes them harder/easier depending on how well the skills are being used.
 Whenever children get an answer wrong, there is a short explanation as to how to use the skill correctly.